Sean-Mc-Mahon/McTasticRecipes/README.md

 (index, view_profile, users)

 - Where there are more than six results navigation links to pages are displayed below the number of results (6 results per page).

+#### Share
+(view_profile, single_recipe)

+The share button is displayed on the bottom right corner at all times on profile and recipe pages.

 ### Individual Pages